Relations & Links

 You can remove an external link the same way you remove any relation.
 See the permissions section below for who can delete relations.

-- Hover over the relation card you want to change
+- Hover over the relation card you want to remove

 - Click the “Relation actions” button (three dots icon) on the right side of the card